marvosyntactical/joeynmt/NOTES.md

    calculate utilities\_k (energies) as normal
 ```

-special case: k=1: 1hop should be equivalent to default
+special case: k=1: 1hop should is equiv to default (same results)

 *TODO* find out if its correct
+=> put khop into config
+=> do 2, 3 hops
+For the moment, the whole model has a self.k\_hops attribute, and every
+decode forward pass of the model does k kvr attention hops

+*TODO FIXME* ask artem/find out what stages k\_hop would be good for, e.g.:

+* only at (valid/)inference time (not important since training uncostly)?
+* do a while loop and hop as many times as needed until suffctly confident?

+*TODO FIXME* find out if scaling by k times is correct (probably not!)

-### 15.05.20 implement kb for transformer
+### 15.05.20 implement kb for transformer *WIP*

+* learns slowly/poorly investigate hyperparam correctness such as label smoothing

 1. merge generator branch back
 -> Done